awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-upload-s3.md

 1. Give Amazon Personalize access to your Amazon S3 resources by attaching access policies to your Amazon S3 bucket and Amazon Personalize role\.
 See [Giving Amazon Personalize Access to Amazon S3 Resources](#granting-personalize-s3-access)\.

+**Note**
+ Amazon S3 buckets and objects must be either encryption free or, if you are using AWS Key Management Service \(AWS KMS\) for encryption, you must give your IAM user and Amazon Personalize IAM service role permission to use your key\.
+For more information see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

 After you upload your data to an Amazon S3 bucket and give Amazon Personalize access to Amazon S3, import your data into Amazon Personalize\.
-For more information\.
 See [ Step 3: Importing Your Data](data-prep-importing.md)\.

 ## Giving Amazon Personalize Access to Amazon S3 Resources<a name="granting-personalize-s3-access"></a>